TomPace101/nanopore_diffusion/notes.md

 _TODO_ switch to ruamel.yaml, and update the wiki

-_TODO_ Why does the solver module need MeshParameters?
-Or does it really just need paramlocs instead?
-Interestingly, ModelParameters now loads the MeshParameters itself.
-It needs the basename in order to calculate the xmlfolder, and the location of the parametric locations file.
-The mesh files are used as input files, so there's no need to rely on the meshparams for dependency checking.
-The question is, how do we want this to work if I want to specify a mesh file generated some other way.
-I need to tell it the base name folder and the mesh file name.

-Maybe instead of taking as an argument the mesh parameters file, it should be the folder name (base name) where the file with the given meshname is found.
-You'll need to explain how the various xml file names within that folder are calculated from the meshname, since the meshname itself is not a filename.
-OR, we could just assume that the basename for the mesh is the same as the basename for the model.
-Then there's no need for a parameter at all.
-When would that fail?
-It would fail if there was a case where a single model file with multiple models (which will all have the same basename) required meshes that were in different folders.
-Not impossible, but it seems unlikely.
-DECISION: go with same basename for now.

-Overall steps:
-- DONE: rename paramlocs and test
-- DONE: refactor output_eff as indicated above
-- DONE: remove tmplvalues in solver
-- DONE: refactor plotdata as indicated above
-- DONE: changes to modelparams `meshfile` attribute, to locate mesh files without loading meshparams (see above).
-- DONE: completely remove meshparams from GenericSolver and all derived solvers
-- DONE: rerun brainy-media and thin-shot to test

 # homogenization (exotic-earth)

 _TODO_ do data extraction so we can actually use the results